magentix/magentix.github.io/README.md

 StaPy is a real-time static page generator made with Python 3.
 The code is a file of about 200 lines to modify freely.

+## Requirements

+Requires Python 3.4 or newer on any operating system.

 ## Installation

 Create a project directory anywhere and download the last release from the StaPy repository.